libraryofcelsus/Aetherius_AI_Assistant/readme.md

 After it is finished downloading, type **docker run -p 6333:6333 qdrant/qdrant:latest**

 Once the local Qdrant server is running, it should be auto detected by Aetherius.

+If No Qdrant server is running, Aetherius will save to disk.

 Launch Aetherius with **run.bat**